Doublet (linguistics)

-In etymology, doublets (alternatively etymological twins or twinlings) are words in a given language that share the same etymological root.
+In etymology, doublets (alternatively etymological twins or twinlings) are words in a given language that come from the same etymon.
 Doublets are often the result of loanwords being borrowed from other languages.
 While doublets may be synonyms, the characterization is usually reserved for words that have diverged significantly in meaning: for example, the English doublets pyre and fire are distinct terms with related meanings that both ultimately descend from the Proto-Indo-European (PIE) word péh₂ur.

 Words with similar meanings but subtle differences contribute to the richness of modern English, and many of these are doublets.
 A good example consists of the doublets frail and fragile.
 (These are both ultimately from the Latin adjective fragilis, but frail evolved naturally through its slowly changing forms in Old French and Middle English, whereas fragile is a learned borrowing directly from Latin in the 15th century.)

 Another example of nearly synonymous doublets is aperture and overture (the commonality behind the meanings is "opening").
 Doublets may also develop contrasting meanings, such as the terms host and guest, which come from the same PIE word gʰóstis and already existed as a doublet in Latin, and then Old French, before being borrowed into English.
 Doublets also vary with respect to how far their forms have diverged.
 For example, the connection between levy and levee is easy to guess, whereas the connection between sovereign and soprano is harder to guess.